awsdocs/iam-user-guide/doc_source/reference_policies_variables.md

 When you use a policy variable for the user name like this, you don't have to have a separate policy for each individual user\.
 Instead, you can attach this new policy to an IAM group that includes everyone who should be allowed to manage their own access keys\.
 When a user makes a request to modify his or her access key, IAM substitutes the user name from the current request for the `${aws:username}` variable and evaluates the policy\.

-## Tags as Policy Variables<a name="policy-vars-tags"></a>
+## Tags as policy variables<a name="policy-vars-tags"></a>

 In some AWS services you can attach your own custom attributes to resources that are created by those services\.
 For example, you can apply tags to Amazon S3 buckets or to IAM users and roles\.
 These tags are key–value pairs\.
 You define the tag key name and the value associated with that key name\.
 For example, you might create a tag with a **department** key and a **Human Resources** value\.
-For more information about tagging IAM entities, see [Tagging IAM Users and Roles](id_tags.md)\.
+For more information about tagging IAM entities, see [Tagging IAM users and roles](id_tags.md)\.
 For information about tagging resources created by other AWS services, see the documentation for that service\.
 For information about using Tag Editor, see [Working with Tag Editor](https://docs.aws.amazon.com/awsconsolehelpdocs/latest/gsg/tag-editor.html) in the *AWS Management Console User Guide*\.

 You can tag IAM identities to simplify discovering, organizing, and tracking your IAM resources\.
 You can also tag IAM identities to control access to resources or to tagging itself\.
-To learn more about using tags to control access, see [Controlling Access to and for IAM Users and Roles Using IAM Resource Tags](access_iam-tags.md)\.
+To learn more about using tags to control access, see [Controlling access to and for IAM users and roles using IAM resource tags](access_iam-tags.md)\.

-## Where You Can Use Policy Variables<a name="policy-vars-wheretouse"></a>
+## Where you can use policy variables<a name="policy-vars-wheretouse"></a>

 You can use policy variables in the `Resource` element and in string comparisons in the `Condition` element\.

-### Resource Element<a name="policy-vars-resourceelement"></a>
+### Resource element<a name="policy-vars-resourceelement"></a>

 You can use a policy variable in the `Resource` element, but only in the resource portion of the ARN\.
 This portion of the ARN appears after the 5th colon \(:\)\.
 You can't use a variable to replace parts of the ARN before the 5th colon, such as the service or account\.
 For more information about the ARN format, see [IAM ARNs](reference_identifiers.md#identifiers-arns)\.